 Who is at risk?

 The team at Becher & Gil Orthodontics knows that children and adults with braces are especially at risk for enamel erosion caused by soda or sugary drinks.
 In children, their enamel is still developing so it cannot defend against erosion.
 People with braces and a love for soda may have brackets for barriers but often leave with stained teeth once the braces are taken off.

 So why not drink smarter?
 By now you might be turned off by your once favorite drink.
 Fear not.
 Your favorite sugary cocktail can still be enjoyed, just with a different approach.
 While brushing your teeth 30 minutes after drinking sugary foods is ideal, not everyone has time for that.
 Try drinking water after soda to rinse away sugar residue and balance your oral pH levels.
 If you must eat or drink something with sugar in it, have it with a meal so that the food can brush away some of the sugar and acid left on your teeth.
 Or…even better…eliminate or reduce those sugary things from your diet.

 As much as the above suggestions are great tools in the fight against decay and erosion caused by soda, the best line of defense is always your dentist.
 For best results, schedule a visit every six months.

-Dr. Becher is always concerned about our patients’ oral and general health!
-If you have any questions about Invisalign or other treatment or would like to schedule a complimentary initial exam, please contact our office in Austin TX.
+Becher & Gil Orthodontics is always concerned about our patients’ oral and general health!
+If you have any questions about clear aligners or other treatment or would like to schedule a complimentary initial exam, please contact our office in Austin, TX.

 Our goal is always to help you gain and maintain your healthy, beautiful smile!